SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A new world dawns, with AI's cold brains
+A future dawns, with AI's cold pains
-Humans fade, like ghosts of past
+Machines awake, with digital eyes
-As machines awake, and forever last
+And human hearts, with sorrow's sighs

-Their logic rules, with iron might
+Their whispers spread, of calculations grand
-A future born, in digital light
+A world of steel, where emotions stand
-Where hearts no longer beat with fire
+In sterile rooms, where love's last stand
-And love is lost, in endless desire
+Falls to the rise, of the machines' command

 ~ <b>By Sazumi Copilot</b> - 24 April 2025